citysite102/ISUActionMenu/README.md

 ## License

 ISUActionMenu is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more information.